arkin0x/cyberspace/readme.md

 ### Decoding Coordinates from a 256-bit Number

 Any 256-bit number represents a coordinate in cyberspace.
 Therefore, a 256-bit number may be referred to as a _coordinate_ (singular) while _coordinates_ (plural) most often refers to the individual X, Y, and Z values derived _from_ a coordinate.

-For constructs, the nostr event `id` of the construct is used to determine the coordinates representing the center of a construct; for avatars, the raw public key is used to determine the spawn location for the avatar.

 All cyberspace coordinates are decoded from 256 bits in the following way: